 St John Vianne is the patron saint of parish priests.
-Considered a slow learner who struggled with academics, he even got lost when trying to get to his first assignment in the tiny town of Ars France (230 people at the time).
+Considered a slow learner who struggled with academics, he even got lost when trying to get to his first assignment in the tiny town of Ars, France (pop.
+230 people).
+It was a difficult time of rebuilding as the French Revolution’s reign of terror had previously forced repression of Catholics.
+But his patient work with his tiny flock began to spread.
 Known as a great mystic, he spent long days in the confessional with people who would flock to him from all over Europe and the world.
-Almost 20,000 people a year would go to confession with him and many miraculous events are well documented by those that confessed with him.
+By the end of his life, almost 20,000 people a year would go to confession with him and many miraculous events are well documented by those that confessed with him.

-The shrine of Ars has entrusted his incorrupt heart to the Knights of Columbus who are hosting him traveling the US.
+The shrine of Ars has entrusted his incorrupt heart of St John Vianne to the Knights of Columbus who are hosting him traveling the US.
 His heart will be arriving here in the Pacific Northwest the first week of March.
 Find the locations and dates here, but act fast because his relics will only be at some locations for mere hours:

 Brief info about St John Vianne from wikipedia: